GMY2018/Changepoint4soil/README.md

 # Changepoint4soil

-The repository accompanies the manuscript, "A changepoint approach to modelling non-stationary soil moisture dynamics", which can be found in arXiv, https://arxiv.org/abs/2310.17546
+The repository accompanies the manuscript, "A changepoint approach to modelling non-stationary soil moisture dynamics", which can be found on arXiv, https://arxiv.org/abs/2310.17546

 It provides essential code and data for running the PELT algorithm to detect the changepoints in soil moisture time series.